smartcontractkit/smart-contract-examples/ccip/cct/foundry/README.md

 ### Config File Overview

 The `config.json` file within the `script` directory defines the key parameters used by all scripts.
-You can customize the token name, symbol, supply, and cross-chain settings, among other fields.
+You can customize the token name, symbol, maximum supply, and cross-chain settings, among other fields.

 Example `config.json` file: